Financial support and budgeting at university

 If you are studying or wish to study in full-time or part-time education or training courses, you might be eligible for help to cover extra costs associated with studying with a disability.
 We’ve put together some top tips on the support available and other ways to help with budgeting at university.

 People living with cystic fibrosis meet the criteria for ‘disability’ under the Equality Act 2010 (or the Disability Discrimination Act 1995 in Northern Ireland).
 Both of these Acts also place a duty on education and training providers to make ‘reasonable adjustments’ for disabled people so they are not placed at a substantial disadvantage compared to other non-disabled students.

 Disabled Students' Allowances (DSAs) – These allowances cover extra disability-related costs or expenses you have while studying which are over and above those provided as reasonable adjustments by the college or university.
 They are available in England, Scotland, Wales, and Northern Ireland.
 Students can apply for the allowance on top of their other student finance and do not need to repay DSAs.
-If you would like support applying for a DSA, please contact our Helpline on email@example.com or 0300 373 1000.
+If you would like support applying for a DSA, please contact our Helpline on firstname.lastname@example.org or 0300 373 1000.
 You can also read our frequently asked questions about DSAs and support available for students with cystic fibrosis.

 Check your benefit entitlement – Some disabled students are eligible for other financial help on top of DSA and Disability Living Allowance (DLA) or Personal Independence Payment (PIP).
 It's worth looking into, so you don’t miss out.